-Jump to the following sections or just read the whole darn thing below!
+Jump to the following sections or just read the whole thing below!

 -I can get a nice looking template site from a subscription service site.
 Why should I hire you?

-Template hosts tend to be month-to-month subscription sites.
-In the end, you’ll wind up paying more — and in doing so, you’ll wind up using a template with limited scalability.
-We charge one time for design/build and we show you how to update/add content, so barring any major design changes down the road, you’re good to go — your only monthly costs are web hosting and domain, which are a fraction of subscription sites.
+Put simply, in the end, you’ll wind up paying way more — and in doing so, you’ll wind up using a template with limited scalability.
+Template hosts tend to be month-to-month subscription sites. e charge one time for design/build and we show you how to update/add content, so barring any major design changes down the road, you’re good to go — your only monthly costs are web hosting and domain, which are a fraction of subscription sites.
 We custom design to your needs and your branding, and we custom build to your feature requests and usability requirements.
 Ultimately, it’s up to you, but the pros/cons debate really comes down to template design w/ monthly subscription or custom design/build w/ a one-time upfront fee.

 We like to think that we offer the best of all worlds: personal customer service, technical chops, real-world experience, and a general go-getter attitude.
 From a practical perspective, we’re small business owners, which means we understand and work with standard business practices.
 We’ve also studied marketing, color theory, and usability, which means that our websites are more than just pretty pictures — they’re designed that way for a reason to connect with your user.
 We approach sites with the aim of meeting your site’s goals.

-We know who we’re working with — and who we want to work with.
-Small businesses, musicians, artists, engaged couples, they want something that represents their essence without going over budget.
+Finally, we know who we’re working with — and who we want to work with.
+Small businesses, authors, artists– they want something that represents their essence without going over budget.
 We’re a big fan of supporting a grassroots economic system and we provide a valuable service in that realm.

 -If I hire you for design, can I also get a logo and other branding?